goulash/csv/README.md

 Package csv makes marshaling datatypes to CSV easier.

-The functions made available are based on the standard library `json` package.
+The functions made available are loosely based on the standard library `json` package.

 This package is licensed under the MIT license.